Installation

 function add_my_templates($templates) {

-$templates[] = array("UNIQUE_ID", "TITLE", "THUMBNAIL_URL", "TEMPLATE_URL", array('your-category'), "pro(or free)");
+$templates[] = array("UNIQUE_ID", "TITLE", "THUMBNAIL_URL", "TEMPLATE_URL", array('your-category'), "VERSION", "IMAGE_URL");

 return $templates;